Fauziah Mohd Taib

-In 2005, the Ministry of Foreign Affairs (Malaysia) appointed Fauziah as the Director General of the Institute of Diplomacy and Foreign Relations (IDFR).
-During her tenure, she introduced updates to the diplomatic syllabus, incorporating simulations and discussions alongside traditional lectures.
-She also contributed to the institute’s academic publishing activities and worked as a speechwriter for the Minister of Foreign Affairs.
+In 2005, the Ministry of Foreign Affairs (Malaysia) appointed Taib as the Director General of the Institute of Diplomacy and Foreign Relations (IDFR).
+Her tenure oversaw the introduction of updates to the diplomatic syllabus, incorporating simulations and discussions alongside traditional lectures.
+The institute took part in academic publishing activities and she also worked as a speechwriter for the Minister of Foreign Affairs.

-As Permanent Representative to the OPCW, Fauziah represented Malaysia during two Executive Council terms and co-facilitated discussions on the OPCW's inspection methodology.
+As a Permanent Representative to the OPCW, Taib represented Malaysia during two Executive Council terms and co-facilitated discussions on the OPCW's inspection methodology.
 When the OPCW was awarded the 2013 Nobel Peace Prize, she attended the ceremony in Oslo.

-While serving in the Netherlands, Fauziah began painting and held her first exhibition in The Hague in 2012.
+While serving in the Netherlands, Taib began painting and held her first exhibition in The Hague in 2012.
 In 1977, during the summer of her graduation, she backpacked and trekked across the continent.

 Early life and education

-Fauziah was born on 26 March 1955 in Negeri Sembilan, Malaysia.
-The youngest of nine siblings, she grew up in a household with a stay-at-home mother and a civil servant father.

 She studied International Relations at the University of Malaya (1974–1977), l'Université de Paris 1 (Panthéon-Sorbonne) / L'Institut International d'Administration Publique, Paris (1985–1986), and the University of Kent at Canterbury (1994–1996).
 She completed a PhD in International Relations at the University of Kent at Canterbury after 18 months of study.

 Career

-Returning to the Institute of Diplomacy and Foreign Relations (IDFR) as Director General, Fauziah Mohd Taib revamped the diplomatic training syllabus and oversaw the institute's publications.
+Returning to the Institute of Diplomacy and Foreign Relations (IDFR) as Director General, Taib revised the diplomatic training syllabus and oversaw the institute's publications.

-As Director General of the newly established Policy and Strategy Planning division within the Ministry of Foreign Affairs, Fauziah played a large role in several government initiatives.
+As Director General of the newly established Policy and Strategy Planning division within the Ministry of Foreign Affairs, Fauziah participated in several government initiatives.
 She commissioned a paper for the Foreign Minister that advocated for the establishment of a dedicated legal department within the Ministry.
 This initiative ultimately led to the creation of the Ministry's Department of Research, Treaties, and International Law.
 Additionally, she was a member of the Malaysian delegation to the International Court of Justice in the legal dispute with Singapore over Pedra Branca, Middle Rocks, and South Ledge.

-Fauziah's other overseas postings included serving as Deputy Chief of Mission in Washington, D.C., and Ambassador to Fiji (with concurrent accreditation to Nauru, Tonga, Kiribati, and Tuvalu), before her assignment as Ambassador to the Netherlands.
+Taib's overseas postings included serving as Deputy Chief of Mission in Washington, D.C., and Ambassador to Fiji (with concurrent accreditation to Nauru, Tonga, Kiribati, and Tuvalu), before her assignment as Ambassador to the Netherlands.